popnut123/TacDiffusion/README.md

 This repository is the official implementation of the paper [TacDiffusion: Force-domain Diffusion Policy for Precise Tactile Manipulation](https://arxiv.org/abs/2409.11047) by Wu et al. (full citation below).

 In this work, we present a novel framework leveraging diffusion models to generate 6D wrench for tactile manipulation in high-precision robotic assembly tasks.
-Our approach, being the first force-domain diffusion policy, demonstrated excellent improved zero-shot transferability compared to prior work, by achieving an overall 95.7% success rate in zero-shot transfer in experimental evaluations.
+Our approach, being the first force-domain diffusion policy, demonstrated excellent improved zero-shot transferability compared to prior work, by achieving an overall **95.7%** success rate in zero-shot transfer in experimental evaluations.
 Additionally, we investigate the trade-off between accuracy and inference speed and provide a practical guideline for optimal model selection.
-Further, we address the frequency misalignment between the diffusion policy and the real-time control loop with a dynamic system-based filter, significantly improving the task success rate by 9.15%.
+Further, we address the frequency misalignment between the diffusion policy and the real-time control loop with a dynamic system-based filter, significantly improving the task success rate by **9.15%**.
 Extensive experimental studies in our work underscore the effectiveness of our framework in real-world settings, showcasing a promising approach tackling high-precision tactile manipulation by learning diffusion-based transferable skills from expert policies containing primitive-switching logic.

 ## Installation

-The code was tested on Pop!_OS 22.04 LTS, with [Anaconda](https://www.anaconda.com/download) Python 3.9 and [PyTorch]((http://pytorch.org/)) 2.3.1.
+The code was tested on Pop!_OS 22.04 LTS, which is equivalent to Ubuntu 22.04 LTS, with [Anaconda](https://www.anaconda.com/download) Python 3.9 and [PyTorch]((http://pytorch.org/)) 2.3.1.
 Higher versions should be possible with some accuracy difference.
 NVIDIA GPUs are needed for both training and testing.

 ---

 1. Clone this repo:

-    ~~~bash
+    ```bash
     TacDiffusion_ROOT=/path/to/clone/TacDiffusion
     git clone https://github.com/popnut123/TacDiffusion.git $TacDiffusion_ROOT
-    ~~~
+    ```

 2. Create an Anaconda environment or create your own virtual environment

-    ~~~bash
+    ```bash
     conda create -n TacDiffusion python=3.9
     conda activate TacDiffusion
     pip install -r requirements.txt
     conda install -c conda-forge eigenpy
-    ~~~
+    ```

 3. Prepare training/testing data

-    All training and testing data are stored under `$TacDiffusion_ROOT/dataset/`.
+    All training and testing data should be stored under `$TacDiffusion_ROOT/dataset/`.

-    You can download the prepared datasets using the following link: [Access the dataset here](https://drive.google.com/drive/folders/10Ix8utcx51R8NejvGRF-ujWEGy5MK05R?usp=sharing)
+    You can download the prepared datasets using the following link: [TacDiffusion Dataset](https://drive.google.com/drive/folders/10Ix8utcx51R8NejvGRF-ujWEGy5MK05R?usp=sharing)

 ## Training